 Not necessarily.
 The difference between high intensity interval training and a brisk jog is a matter of anaerobic vs. aerobic exercise.
 Your body can benefit from both, but the one on which you should focus depends on your goals.

 Anaerobic vs. Aerobic Exercise: What’s the Difference?

 The textbook distinction between aerobic and anaerobic exercise is whether or not oxygen is used to produce the energy required for the effort.
-“During aerobic exercise, the body relies primarily on oxygen to produce energy,” says Beachbody Senior Fitness and Nutrition Content Manger Trevor Thieme, C.S.C.S.
+“During aerobic exercise, the body relies primarily on oxygen to produce energy,” says BODi Executive Director of Fitness and Nutrition Trevor Thieme, C.S.C.S.
 “During anaerobic exercise, it doesn’t.”

 Aerobic exercises, meanwhile, are generally performed “at a low or moderate pace for an extended period of time,” says Smith.
 In practice, that usually includes activities lasting longer than two to three minutes, and generally encompasses what trainers refer to as low-intensity exercise and steady-state cardio.
 Examples include walking, cycling, and long distance running.

 To be clear, the body never relies exclusively on aerobic or anaerobic energy production.
 “It uses three different systems to produce energy — two are anaerobic, and one is aerobic — and they’re all in operation all of the time, regardless of whether you’re walking your dog, swimming laps, performing intervals on a track, or pumping iron,” says Thieme, adding that all three also shift into a higher gear when you begin to exercise.
 “But the intensity and duration of each bout of effort determines which system is emphasized.”